Holiday weight loss tips and strategies can make the difference between staying on track or having to start all over again after the holidays.

 I particularly like to furnish a healthy dessert.
 Most meals will have a fairly healthy meat dish and some veggies, but the desserts are rarely healthy.

 This way you don’t feel deprived.
-If you are the only one bringing dessert, bring a healthy dessert and a crowd-pleaser that has no temptation for you or at least not as much as your healthy dessert.
+If you’re the only one bringing dessert, bring a healthy dessert and a crowd-pleaser that has no temptation for you.

 For example, I would bring a plate of paleo cookies and a lemon meringue pie.
-I can say no to lemon meringue all day long, but if I were to bring chocolate pudding pie, that would make my choice harder.
-I would probably end up using the paleo cookies to scope up the pie!
+I can say no to lemon meringue all day long, but if I were to bring chocolate pudding pie, that would be a huge temptation.

 When you arrive start looking at your choices.
 Fill up on veggies and protein that are packed with nutrients and are more filling.
-It is easier to make healthy choices when you aren’t hungry.
+It’s easier to make healthy choices when you aren’t hungry.

 Look for whole foods as opposed to overly processed ingredients.
-Watermelon slices are better than fruit salad with marshmallows.
+Fresh fruit is better than fruit salad with marshmallows.
+Holiday weight loss tips can be as easy as making a simple substitute.

 Pay attention to your body and notice when you start to feel full.
-It can be hard at first but practice eating until you are 80% full.
-This will avoid the feeling of having eaten too much.
+It can be hard at first but practice eating until you’re 80% full.

-For some, it works to make your meal 80% healthy and 20% not-so-healthy.
+Another trick is to make your meal 80% healthy and 20% not-so-healthy.
 The healthy foods fill you up while the treats make it so you don’t feel deprived.
-Speaking of deprivation
+Speaking of deprivation…

 This may sound radical but stay with me.
 Some times, it’s okay not to eat anything.

-This may be a spur of the moment decision if you were expecting to find something healthy to eat and there is nothing but junk.
+This may be a spur of the moment decision if you were expecting to find something healthy to eat and there’s nothing but junk.

 Another good reason to have a light snack before any event.

-To extreme?
-Low blood sugar?
+Does this holiday weight loss tip seem too extreme?
 Choose the most filling, least sugary option and have a large enough serving to get you through the event.

 But in a pinch, tap water is almost always available and a better choice to sodas, sweet tea, or lemonade.

-Try to get your 8 glasses of water in before the party and then drink water at the party.
+Try to get your 8 glasses of water before the party.
 When you aren’t thirsty, your desire to consume liquid calories goes down.

-My friend says, “One glass of wine = no holds barred.”
-She knows that after a glass of wine all of her resolves dissolve.
-I agreed, one glass of wine really tests my will power.
-Two glasses and binging might begin.
+One of my friends has a saying, “One glass of wine = no holds barred.”
+She knows that after a glass of wine, all of her resolves dissolve.
+I agree, one glass of wine really tests my will power.

 Of course, you can always go without adult beverages, but there are ways to slow down this cycle while still enjoying some wine.